-In his authentic and visually stunning presentations, writer, photographer and National Geographic speaker Tom Clynes brings audiences along on assignment to the ends of the Earth.
+In his authentic and visually stunning presentations, writer, photographer and National Geographic speaker Tom Clynes brings audiences along on assignment to some of the wildest and most intriguing places on Earth.
 You’ll meet the astonishing people—explorers, archaeologists, virus hunters, Ebola doctors and more—whose stories embody the spirit of adventure.
 You’ll learn how these individuals shaped once-ordinary lives into extraordinary, world-changing adventures.
 And you’ll discover what these experiences can tell us about how to spark our own dreams into action.

 Tom works with each organization to customize an adventurous program that will stimulate action and involvement.
 His high-intrigue, high-energy presentations catalyze creativity and challenge participants to open up their thinking.
 Let Tom Clynes give your constituents something substantial to talk about—and move them forward with an enduring sense of expanded possibilities.